-365 Business Law and Ethics 3 hrs
+365 Business Law and Ethics

 This course examines ethical principles arising from moral and ethical problems related to the business environment.
 It addresses issues of individual and corporate morality from a biblical and legal perspective.
+Prerequisite: BN170 Introduction to Business and Finance.